matteocarnelos/kademlia-go/docs/kadlab-report.md

   * U5 - Higher unit test coverage: add even more complete tests to check the proper functioning of the code

 #### Reflections
+[comment]: <> (TODO: REVIEW)
 Once the mandatory objectives were implemented at the end of sprint 1, we focused on the completion of the qualifying objectives.
-While almost of the objectives were successfully added to our project, we could not achieve 80% test coverage.
-However, object expiration, object expiration delay, forget the CLI command, the RESTful application interface and concurrency and thread safety have been put in all together with the working code.
+While almost all the objectives were successfully added to our project, we could not achieve 80% test coverage.
+However, object expiration, object expiration delay, forget the CLI command, the RESTful application interface and concurrency and thread safety have been integrated with the working code.

-[comment]: <> (TODO: add discussion between Fer and Matteo different understanding of the code)
-[comment]: <> (TODO: add audio description)
+We followed the Kademlia paper from the start, so when we found ourselves with the developing of the qualifying objectives, we realised that we had implemented part of them without even knowing.
+Both qualifying objectives U1 and U2 related to the object expiration had been already done.

+The refreshing and deleting procedures were implemented as goroutines and the communication between the RPC handlers and these goroutines was implemented with channels.
+Moreover, the storage struct used was a sync.Map, so the qualifying objective U6 had already been done too.

+For the rest of the qualifying objectives, the difficulty of the development was not as high as what had been done in the Sprint 1 because of built-in functions and libraries provided by Golang (e.g. net/http for the RESTful interface).